 Specifically, the regulation raised the threshold from $500,000 to $900,000 for targeted employment areas (TEAs) and up to $1.8 million for all other investments.
 Further, under the new regulations, USCIS will now determine the validity of a TEA under stricter rules for geographic area, likely resulting in fewer TEA projects or more projects in truly rural areas.
 While the EB-5 Visa certainly remains an option for an E-2 Visa holder, the requirements have become more onerous for selecting this option.

 The Process of Obtaining Permanent Residence in the U.S. for an E2 Visa Holder

 Depending on the paths that are available, a qualifying relative or business may sponsor individuals who wish to apply for legal permanent resident status in the United States.
 For E2 nonimmigrant visa holders both employment-based and family-based immigration opportunities remain available despite the fact that an E2 does not give rise to a direct path to residency.
-The United States Citizenship and Immigration Services (USCIS) will then review the submitted application.
+USCIS will then review the submitted application.
 If approved, the individual can file for permanent resident status.
 Individuals that are outside of the United States can achieve legal permanent residency by petitioning for an immigrant visa stamp at a U.S consulate or embassy.
-While individuals that are already within the borders of the U.S., can typically apply for their green card directly through an adjustment of status, immigration regulations specifically prohibit this visa type from the adjustment of stats process.
-The reasons for this prohibition are related to the reason for the program: to encourage and facilitate trade with trade-treaty nations.
-Thus the trade-treaty investor is granted certain legal rights under the treaty that authorizes his or her E2 status.